 By 1907 John Ronald was reading Spanish, and he invented a language (Naffarin) based on it.
 He began reading Anglo-Saxon that fall, including Beowulf where the hero kills monsters and a dragon; Anglo-Saxon, a.k.a.
 Old English, inspired his later invention of the language of Rohan, as well as Hobbit and other personal & place names, etc. That same year he began studying classical linguistics (philology) and reading Old Norse, including the original saga where Sigurd slays Fafnir.
 The next language in line was Gothic, an extinct poorly-attested Germanic tongue for which he invented words to fill vocabulary gaps; following that exercise he invented a supposedly unrecorded Germanic language using sound historical linguistic principles.
 This phase of his studies led to his inventing languages by starting with real or hypothetical earlier languages and simulating their evolution through time.

 In early 1910 Tolkien was enchanted by Peter Pan, and that year he was reading Francis Thompson's poetry about elves & woodland sprites (who promptly vanish if the watcher moves).
 In spring 1911, not long after his successful Oxford entrance exams, he discovered the Kalevala and, with it, Finnish -- which later inspired his invention of the High-Elven language Quenya.
-That summer, while hiking with family members in Switzerland, he found a picture postcard showing Josef Madlener's Der Berggeist 'The Mountain Spirit', a painting that inspired his vision of the wizard Gandalf.
+Tolkien later recounted that, while hiking with family members in Switzerland that summer, he found a picture postcard showing Josef Madlener's Der Berggeist 'The Mountain Spirit', a painting that inspired his vision of the wizard Gandalf.
 The pieces were now in place, and his mythology commenced with his 1914 poem "The Voyage of Earendel the Evening Star."
+(N.B.
+This painting is now dated to the latter 1920's, so Tolkien's -- or Carpenter's? -- memory was amiss.)

 Humphrey Carpenter.
 J.R.R.
 Tolkien: A Biography.
 Houghton Mifflin, Boston & New York, 2000.

 One of the ways in which Tolkien retained patterns in the evolution of his languages was via conscious parallels with existing human languages, often Anglo-Saxon (Old English) as it evolved into Middle and then Modern English.
-And so it was that Tolkien might start with an Old or Middle English word, which may not have survived into modern English by some quirk of fate, and from it "evolve" a perfectly modern-sounding word or name (e.g. OE máðum > mathom); or, if a word actually did survive, he might change the spelling to an alternative form reflecting a highly plausible but slightly different evolutionary path (e.g. crick [in Crickhollow] instead of creek).
+And so it was that Tolkien might start with an Old or Middle English word, which by some quirk of fate may not have survived into Modern English, and from it "evolve" a perfectly modern-sounding word or name (e.g. OE máðum > mathom); or, if a word actually did survive, he might change the spelling to an alternative form reflecting a highly plausible but slightly different evolutionary path (e.g. crick [in Crickhollow] instead of creek).
 Another way in which he derived recognizable names was via adoption from tongues related to English, such as Old Norse (e.g. for dwarf names, such as ON Dvalinn > Dwalin).

 As part of our Indo-European Lexicon work, we have attempted to identify original sources for Tolkien's "invented" words & names; where [we believe] we have succeeded -- and where those originals are known to have actually evolved from Proto-Indo-European roots -- we have included Tolkien's "invented" forms in our English Reflex Index and among English words derived from those PIE roots.